MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step6.md

 ## Create a standard checkpoint ##
-Since standard checkpoints are the default, we just need to right-click the VM and click Checkpoint.
+Since standard checkpoints are the default, we just need to right-click the VM and click **Checkpoint**.

+When the process is complete, the checkpoint will appear under **Checkpoints** in the **Hyper-V Manager**.

 ## Create a production checkpoint ##
 First we will need to change the type of checkpoint that we want to take.

+1. Right-click the virtual machine, and click **Settings**.
+2. In the **Management** section, select **Checkpoints**.
+3. Select production checkpoints and then make sure to clear the fall-back option.
+If the system can't take a production checkpoint, we want it to fail instead of taking a standard checkpoint.
+4. When you are done, click **OK** to close the dialog box.
+5. Right-click the VM again and select **Checkpoint** to create the production checkpoint.

 ## Apply the production checkpoint ##

+1. In **Hyper-V Manager**, under **Virtual Machines**, select the virtual machine.
+2. In the Checkpoints section, right-click the one titled **Production Checkpoint** and click **Apply**.
+3. In the pop-up dialog, pick **Apply**.
+4. When this finishes, right-click the VM and the click **Connect** to launch the VM.

 ## Apply the standard checkpoint ##